Towards Civil Dusk

 A man walks to a shed on a summer evening.
 It’s a grey night.
 A geometrical patch of artichoke green moves between the hedges and trees.
 Someone once told you it rains diamonds on Neptune.

-Towards Civil Dusk is a documentary film on the topic of amateur astronomical observations.
+Towards Civil Dusk is an experimental documentary film on the topic of amateur astronomical observations.
 Amateur astronomy is a world of stark contradictions.
 It’s both highly technological and very DIY.
 It combines advanced scientific knowledge with a direct, romantic appreciation of celestial bodies.
 It’s a solitary endeavor that nevertheless gives rise to large communities of like-minded souls.

 Short filmic observations of public observatories are combined with a soundtrack, a voice, and telescope footage, shot in circumstances not ideal for viewing celestial objects.
 A story unfolds.